-Dedicated cooks will often have a go-to knife when preparing food.
 Protecting your kitchen knives from damage caused by rough handling and poor storage is the first step in caring for them.
-Learning to keep your knives sharp is critical.

-In this guide we will look at how to sharpen kitchen knives and proper care.
-We also take a look at ceramic and serrated knives and the best way to keep them sharp.
+In this guide we will look at how to sharpen kitchen knives including ceramic and serrated knives and the best way to care for them.

 SEE ALSO: How To Clean & Remove Rust From Knives